binoy-patra/HR-Vision-360-Dashboard/README.md

 - **Human Resources**: 2 promotions, 7 retrenchments

 ### [Attrition Trends](#attrition-trends)
-- Analyzed by years at company and gender
+- Analyzed by duifferent factors such as Salary, Age, Experience, Gender, Depertments.

 ## [Conclusion](#conclusion)
 The HR data analysis project using Power BI has provided valuable insights into the organization's workforce.
 By leveraging Power BI's capabilities, we were able to create an interactive dashboard that highlights key metrics and trends.
 These insights will aid HR managers and executives in making informed decisions to enhance employee management and organizational growth.

 ## [Dashboard](#dashboard)

 Here is the PDF version of this dashboard.
 [Here the link](https://github.com/binoy-patra/HR-Vision-360-Dashboard/blob/main/HR%20Analysis%20Dashboard.pdf).
+Here is the Interactive Dashboard : [HR Vision 360 Dashboard](https://project.novypro.com/7WII2E)

 ## Contact Information